OLED vs QLED

 The black level and contrast of OLED

 An OLED screen contains millions of pixels that individually produce or light up colors.
-When a pixel shows a black image, it goes out completely.
+When a pixel shows a black image, it turns off completely.
 As a result, the image is really black.
 This creates a powerful contrast between dark and light images.
 You can clearly see this during a scene of a starry sky.
 The sky is pitch black, while the stars shine brightly.
 Since only the pixels behind the bright images light up, you won't see a light haze around the stars.

 The black level and contrast of QLED

 Behind a QLED screen are small lights that either light up or become dark in each scene.
 The higher the number of lights, the more specific the screen will darken in certain places.
 In terms of black levels, QLED TVs are getting closer to OLED TVs.
-For example, Samsung's top model, the Q9F, has a full array of backlights consisting of hundreds of lights.
+For example, Samsung's top model, the Q90R, has a full array of backlights consisting of hundreds of lights.
 Although this technique accurately darkens the screen, the pixels of an OLED TV do this slightly more specifically.